stappersg/vBook/src/reference/vSL/advanced.md

 ## Importing user defined modules

-External modules can be imported via the main.vsl file.
+External modules can be imported in the `main.vsl` file.

 RHAI functions are automatically exported.
-Thus do not forget to add the "private" keyword for internal functions.
+Therefore do not forget to add the `private` keyword for internal functions.
 Unlike functions, variables are not exported.
 You must do it manually using the `export` keyword.
 Check out the [Rhai Book](https://rhai.rs/book/language/modules/export.html) for more information.

 Example :